 A school bus monitor works closely with the bus driver to ensure safety while students are entering, riding, and leaving the bus.
 The bus monitor ensures discipline and assistance.
 Their duties and responsibilities include directing students on pick-up and drop-off points and facilitating communication between management and parents.

-There are some key differences in responsibilities as well.
-For example, a bus driver responsibilities require skills like "cpr," "transport children," "safety equipment," and "windshield wipers."
+There are some key differences in the responsibilities of each position.
+For example, bus driver responsibilities require skills like "cpr," "transport children," "safety equipment," and "windshield wipers."
 Meanwhile a typical coach operator has skills in areas such as "incident reports," "transportation services," "direct reports," and "defensive driving."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A Bus Attendant performs a variety of support tasks to ensure that passengers get to receive optimal services.
 Although the extent of their responsibilities depends on their place or industry of employment, it typically revolves around answering questions about bus routes and other services, directing passengers on and off the bus, assisting passengers with special or particular needs, adjusting seats, and handling documents.
 Bus Attendants must prepare and hand out refreshments, distribute blankets or pillows, and operate wheelchair lifts.